Overview

 PHP code can be added to your (child) theme's functions.php file.
 Alternatively, you can use the Custom Hooks add-on, or a code snippets plugin.
 More info

-By using this hook, it is possible to force FacetWP to index the attachment post type for all facets.
-Add the code following to your (child) theme’s functions.php, and then click the re-index button:
+To force FacetWP to index the attachment post type for all facets, add the code following to your (child) theme’s functions.php, and then click the re-index button:

 How to use custom PHP code?